raibisch/ESP32_DYNECALC/readme.md

-# TIBBER SIMULATOR
+# DYNAMIC ELECTRICITY PRICE CALCULATOR

-calculate actual tibber (german) enduser price based on EPEX day-ahead prices
+calculate actual dynamic (german) enduser price including all fix costs and taxes based on EPEX day-ahead prices

-...first commit...alpha version !!
+...because this is related to the german electric energy marked the documentation is a wild mix of german and (in source code) english.
+(if it is usefull for other users there is no problem to communictate at ISSUES or PULL REQUESTS in englisch)

-Voraussetzungen:
+### Voraussetzungen:

 - Moderne Messeinrichtung (digitaler-Stromzähler mit kostenlosen PIN freigeschaltet)
 - Tibber-Puls Adapter
 oder
 - TASMOTA mit Lesekopf (oder Phototransitor)

-Screenshots der Web-App ... läuft auf jedem Webbrowser (mobil oder PC):
+### Screenshots der Web-App ... läuft auf jedem Webbrowser (mobil oder PC):

 ![price_sim](/pict/tibber_sim_home.png)
 (Start-Page)